sambitbhaumik/Cross-Lingual-Retrieval/README.md

 cross-lingual retrieval question answering (QA) systems through the utilization of a cross-lingually aligned Frequently Asked Questions (FAQ) dataset.

-Our study involved training models for CLIR using FAQ resources (MFAQ dataset) using cross-lingual supervision of question aligned with answers in different languages, and without such supervision.
+Our study involved training models for CLIR using FAQ resources (MFAQ dataset) using cross-lingual supervision of questions aligned with answers in different languages, and without such supervision.

+## Brief Overview of Project
+1. Bi-text mining of cross-lingual aligned semantically similar FAQ pairs from the MFAQ dataset
+    - tuning thresholds for mining
+    - using different methodologies to optimize mining

+2. Training models using a shared encoder model on the datasets
+3. Evaluating in a two-stage hybrid retrieval system on MRR@10 on evaluation sets curated from MLQA evaluation benchmark and mMARCO cross lingual datasets
+    - used base rankers like Tf-IDF, BM25 and random selection for first stage
+    - trained models for second stage neural re-ranking

+Paper will be added shortly.

 ## MFAQ Dataset
 The MFAQ dataset is hosted on the HuggingFace hub.
 You can find it [here](https://huggingface.co/datasets/clips/mfaq).